luiul/sql-bootcamp/README.md

 <!-- omit in toc -->
 ## Description

 Databases are systems that allow users to store and organize data and are useful when dealing with large amounts of data.
-On the other hand, spreadsheets are good for one-time analysis, quickly need to chart something, reasonable data set size, and the ability for untrained people to work with data.
+On the other hand, spreadsheets are suitable for one-time analysis, quick charts, reasonable datasets, and allowing untrained people to work with data.

-Databases are good for data integrity, they can handle massive amounts of data, quickly combine different datasets, automate steps of re-use, and can support data for websites and applications.
+Databases are suitable for data integrity, handling large amounts of data, combining different datasets quickly, automating reuse steps, and supporting data for websites and applications.

 A **database** is a collection of tables. **Tables** contain rows and columns, where the **rows** are known as **records** and the **columns** are known as **fields**.
 A **column** is a set of data values of a particular type, one value for each row of the database.
 A **row** represents a single data item in a table, and every row in the table has the same structure.